MitoSegNet/MitoS-segmentation-tool/README.md

 ## Bug found in Advanced Mode, Create augmented data

 The software currently cannot automatically create a list of possible tile sizes if the input image is of equal x and y dimensions.
-The bug has already been fixed in the Python code but not yet in the executable files.
+The bug has already been fixed in the Python code and in the executable files for Windows but not yet in the executable files for Linux.

 ## Note for Linux usage